 |Steering Axis Deadzone Outside||100|

 |Force Feedback Minimum Force||25|

-If you don't like the vibration, you can turn it off completely with the Vibration Scale setting.
+Vibration Scale controls the vibration you feel when you lose traction.
 It is used more as an immersive element in this game rather than giving information about what the car is doing.

 In Settings > Difficulty Settings:

 Coming from more simulator-style games, I found it really helped to turn off Traction and Stability control to get the cars to feel more responsive.
 Be aware, however, that it may not be right for all cars and all types of races.

 One problem the game has is the lack of a Soft Lock feature, meaning you can keep turning the wheel past the point you are able to in the actual car.
 In practice, I found this rarely to be an issue, but it is something to keep in mind.
 It is also important to note that the in-game steering wheel animation only turns 90° left or right, despite the actual steering rotation value.
 For this reason I highly recommend playing from the Drivers camera, which hides the wheel and only shows the car's dashboard.
 This is actually a much more natural camera view for playing with a wheel and one that I hope more games will adopt.

 I heard such bad things about this game's wheel support that I largely overlooked it.
 Once I actually sat down and tried it for myself, however, I found that those issues either have been fixed or only affect certain types of wheels and not the TMX / T150.
 Whatever the case, the game is a lot of fun and I highly recommend taking it for a spin.